 Rock and Brews

 Rock and Brews is a lively casual restaurant perfect for any music fan.
 Owned in part by KISS frontmen Gene Simmons and Paul Stanley, you know you are going to have a rocking good time here.
 The pub grub will satisfy and the craft beer selection is great.
 Plus the specialty cocktails will make you want to raise your glass.
-Both the original Oviedo location and the new location at Sunset Walk at Margaritaviile Orlando Resort offer their own wonderful outdoor bar and dining area.
+Both the original Oviedo location and the new locations at Sunset Walk at Margaritaviile Orlando Resort and in Orlando offer their own wonderful outdoor bar and dining areas.
 There are multiple tables and lounge seating areas situated around individual fire pits.
 Dogs are welcome in the outdoor area.

 Walt Disney World’s wildest resort, Disney’s Animal Kingdom Lodge, is home to three signature dining restaurants.
 My recommendation for an unforgettable date night is Jiko – The Cooking Place.
 Jiko is located inside the original building at Animal Kingdom Lodge, known as Jambo House.
 Here you will find a massive multi-story lobby that will make your jaw drop.
 In the back right hand side of the lobby you can cozy up to an indoor fire pit.
 Grab a pre-dinner cocktail at Victoria Falls Lounge and then grab a seat in a comfy chair around the beautiful fire pit.
 After relaxing by the fire enjoy a delectable meal at Jiko, and make sure to browse one of the largest wine lists of South African wine in the world.
 Want to top off your adventurous date night?
 Head back to the lobby and then out to the African savanna where nighttime animal viewing is available and a large outdoor firepit under the stars awaits.